Resource Title

 Description

-The guidelines for producing development education resources were jointly produced by developmenteducaiton.ie, the Development Education Working Group of Dóchas and the Irish Development Education Association (IDEA) following a national consultation in spring 2014.
+The Guidelines for Producing Development Education Resources were jointly produced by developmenteducation.ie, the Development Education Working Group of Dóchas and the Irish Development Education Association (IDEA) following a national consultation in spring 2014.

 Some of the key supporting characteristics of the guidelines include:

-A further links section is also included which provides access to a range of sector specific codes and guidelines to assist further research and reading with hyperlinks for onward links.
+In addition, if you are interested in access to a range of sector specific codes and guidelines to assist further research and reading with hyperlinks for onward links the document includes more information in the further links section.

 Read: blog post detailing background and context to the development of the guidelines

-An audit of Irish development education resources from 2000-2012 presents an overview of resources produced across a 12 year period divided by themes and education sectors https://www.developmenteducation.ie/audit
+An audit of Irish development education resources from 2000-2012 presents an overview of resources produced across a 12 year period divided by themes and education sectors.
+For more, check out the most recent audit from 2017-2020.

 Available from: